ginstrom/paladin-novel/manuscript/chapter-07.md

 The memory of the vision played through his mind again and again.
 The blazing light, the sense of overwhelming presence, the voice that had spoken directly to his soul.
 Had it been real?
 Had he truly experienced divine touch, or was he simply a desperate man grasping for meaning in a world that offered little?

-But the warmth remained, steady and sure, even as doubt gnawed at the edges of his mind.
-Whatever had happened in that chamber—divine touch or fevered imagination—something had changed.
-He could feel it in the way his breathing came easier, in the certainty that had settled over him like a mantle.

 "You carry burdens willingly, Gond.
 Now carry hope."

 The words echoed in the darkness, and for the first time since his escape from slavery, Gond allowed himself to believe that perhaps—just perhaps—there was a purpose to his suffering.
 A reason he had survived when others had not.
 A destiny that stretched beyond mere survival.

 Somewhere in the ruins, wind sighed through broken stone, carrying what might have been laughter—or perhaps just the echo of his own wry amusement.
 But the warmth in his chest pulsed steadily, like a beacon in the darkness, and Gond found himself smiling as sleep finally claimed him.

-Tomorrow would bring new challenges, new responsibilities, new choices.
-But tonight, for the first time in longer than he could remember, he felt ready to face them.